michael2012z/BitBible/markdown/KJV/files/Gen.md

 ## Genesis 24

-1. And Abraham was old, and well stricken in age: and the Lord had blessed Abraham in all things.well…: Heb. gone into days
+1. And Abraham was old, and well stricken in age: and the Lord had blessed Abraham in all things.

 2. And Abraham said unto his eldest servant of his house, that ruled over all that he had, Put, I pray thee, thy hand under my thigh: